Pinnacle Peak (King County, Washington)

 Pinnacle Peak, also known as Mount Peak, is an 1,801-foot-elevation forest-covered summit located in King County of Washington state.
 It is part of the Cascade Range and is set at the western edge of the range, immediately south of Enumclaw, Washington and 25 miles northwest of Mount Rainier.
-There are two other Washington summits with the same name: Pinnacle Peak in the Tatoosh Range to the south of Mount Rainier, and Pinnacle Peak in North Cascades National Park.
+There are two other Washington summits with the same name: Pinnacle Peak (Lewis County, Washington) in the Tatoosh Range to the south of Mount Rainier, and Pinnacle Peak (Whatcom County, Washington) in North Cascades National Park.

 History

 First called Mount Pete for Pete Chorak, an early Enumclaw settler, Pete became misheard as Peak, and the name Mount Peak received some followers.
 A former fire lookout built on the summit was called the Pinnacle Peak Lookout, hence the name Pinnacle Peak emerged.
 The one mile trail on the north side of Pinnacle Peak is called the Cal Magnusson Trail for a long time Cascade mountaineer who worked at REI for 25 years with famed American mountain climber Jim Whittaker.